lalithaditya345/Double_Precision_FP_Multiplier/README.md

 make simulate
 ```
 ### VERILOG
-Using a verilog simulator, you can follow these commands
+To use a verilog simulator, you can follow these commands
 ```console
 make verilog
 make v_link
 make v_simulate
 ```
-These verilog files are then synthesized.
+These generated verilog files are then synthesized.
 ## Verification

 ## Usage